-- Yu alitative Disclosures: (a) Information relating to the composition and mandate of the Remuneration Committee.
-Compensation Committee comprising of four members constituted to oversee the framing, review and implementation of Compensation Policy. (b) Information relating to the design and structure of remuneration processes and the key features and objectives of remuneration policy.
+- (a) Information relating to the composition and mandate of the Remuneration Committee.
+The Compensation & Remuneration Committee comprised of four members constituted to oversee the framing, review and implementation of Compensation Policy of the Bank.
+(As on 31-03-2021 there are only three members as Shri.
+S. Bernard, Director, retired on 19-08-2020). (b) Information relating to the design and structure of remuneration processes and the key features and objectives of remuneration policy.
 Key Features: a) Board oversees the design of the compensation package and operations. b) Compensation commensurate with the responsibility and accountability.
 Objectives: a) Alignment of compensation with prudent risk taking. b) Effective Supervisory oversight. c) Sound Compensation Practices. (c) Description of the ways in which current and future risks are taken in to account in the remuneration processes.
 It should include the nature and type of the key measures used to take account of these risks.
 Compensation related to the types of risks and symmetric with risk outcomes. (d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration.
 Qualitative features such as skills, knowledge and abilities are factored in. (e) A discussion of the bank's policy on deferral and vesting of variable remuneration and a discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting. based payment. (f) Description of the different forms of variable remuneration (i.e. cash, shares, ESOPs and other forms) that the bank utilizes and the rationale for using these different forms.
 Exgratia, Performance Linked Pay (PLP) and ESOPs form part of variable remuneration components.